PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-13 18:50:09
+Last updated: 2024-04-13 18:50:41
-Random Quote: I hate it when you talk sometimes.
-No... all the time. - Nicky Nichols
+Random Quote: Just keep your nose out of my business and up the teacher's butt where it usually is. - Devi Vishwakumar